 Outreach was performed in two neighborhoods in disadvantaged areas - Thomas and West End - to help increase survey engagement and to determine these neighborhoods' specific transportation safety concerns.
+These neighborhoods were selected through consulation with our Subcommittee on Equity and Engagement.
 Safe Streets and Roads for All (SS4A) is a program that provides money to address transportation safety needs in our communities.